aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

     node: "cp-machine"
 ```
 ### osFamily (required)
 Operating system on the machine.
-Permitted values: `bottlerocket`, `ubuntu`, `redhat` (Default: `bottlerocket`).
+Permitted values: `ubuntu`, `redhat` (Default: `ubuntu`).

 ### osImageURL (optional)
-Optional field to replace the default Bottlerocket operating system.
-EKS Anywhere can only auto-import Bottlerocket.
+Optional field to replace the default Ubuntu operating system.
+EKS Anywhere can only auto-import Ubuntu.
 In order to use Ubuntu or RHEL see [building baremetal node images]({{< relref "../../osmgmt/artifacts/#build-bare-metal-node-images" >}}).
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
 To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run [upgrade cluster command]({{< relref "../../clustermgmt/cluster-upgrades/baremetal-upgrades/#upgrade-cluster-command" >}}).

 >**_NOTE:_** If specified for a single `TinkerbellMachineConfig`, osImageURL has to be specified for all the `TinkerbellMachineConfigs`.
 osImageURL field cannot be specified both in the `TinkerbellDatacenterConfig` and `TinkerbellMachineConfig` objects.